grassroot72/fbputs/README.md

 followings to solve the issue:

 (a). add your user to video group (sudo gpasswd -a <your user> video), then
-     run 'fbpus' by your own user
+     run 'fbputs' by your own user
-(b). use root to run 'fbpus'
+(b). use root to run 'fbputs'
 ```

 ## About Unicode